-A thesis of not less than 10,000 words, demonstrating competence in research and writing, is required for the degrees of Master of Theology and Master of Sacred Theology.
+A thesis of not less than 10,000 words, demonstrating competence in research and writing, is required for the degrees of Master of Theology, Master of Sacred Theology, and Master of Arts in Biblical Studies.
+Deadlines and procedures for submitting the thesis or research project subject, syllabus (or research proposal where applicable), and first and second drafts of the thesis are given in the Student Handbook.